 - max-recursion-depth This sets the maximum number of levels of recursion that are permitted at any one time while servicing a recursive query.
 Resolving a name may require looking up a name server address, which in turn requires resolving another name, etc.; if the number of recursions exceeds this value, the recursive query is terminated and returns SERVFAIL.
 The default is 7. - max-recursion-queries This sets the maximum number of iterative queries that may be sent while servicing a recursive query.
 If more queries are sent, the recursive query is terminated and returns SERVFAIL.
 The default is 100. - notify-delay This sets the delay, in seconds, between sending sets of NOTIFY messages for a zone.
+Whenever a NOTIFY message is sent for a zone, a timer will be set for this duration.
+If the zone is updated again before the timer expires, the NOTIFY for that update will be postponed.
 The default is 5 seconds.

-The overall rate at which NOTIFY messages are sent for all zones is controlled by serial-query-rate.
+The overall rate at which NOTIFY messages are sent for all zones is controlled by notify-rate.